crossplane/crossplane/design/one-pager-configuration-stacks.md

   owner.
 * Stack type will be `ClusterStack` as most of the resources it deploys are cluster-scoped.
+* CRD of the configuration stack should have a boolean spec field called `keepDefaultingLabels` which indicates what happens to the resource classes that are marked default.
+  * By default, the zero-value of the boolean is _false_.
+Meaning, if user is indifferent we remove that special default label from all resource classes to avoid conflict and unexpected randomization between resource classes.
+  * Users who deploy the CR will need to mark this field as _true_ if they'd like to keep the defaults, which is expected to appear on only one configuration stack CR in the cluster.
+  * See details about [defaulting mechanism here].
+* All the labels in the configuration stack CR is propagated down to all resources that it deploys.
 ## User Experience

 1. Install AWS stack and create a secret that contains AWS credentials.